Villa Grove sports wrapup

 Volleyball

-Kalyn Cordes had 17 assists to lead Villa Grove to a straight set, 25-14, 25-15 victory over Tri-County on Sept.
-15. Logan Lillard had seven kills and three blocks to power the way.
+Bella Crafton hammered down 16 kills to lead Villa Grove to a 25-20, 23-25, 25-13 victory over Arcola on Sept.
+22. Logan Lillard had 11 kills and three blocks and Kayln Cordes dished out 26 assists.